danilomilano/ddd-lottery/README.txt

     mvn test

 By default is executed:

 - Domain tests
 - EJB tests: using Embedded TomEE + openEJB
-- REST API tests: connecting to http://localhot:8080/ddd-lottery/rest/tickets
+- REST API tests: connecting to http://localhot:8080/ddd-lottery/rest/tickets (to execute these tests is necessary upload the war in a local server in the port 8080 - validated with Wildfly 10)